dmrmediateam/dmr-media/STRIPE_INTEGRATION_GUIDE.md

 5. Handle success/error

 ### Implementation:
-- More complex, requires Stripe Elements integration
+- ✅ Already implemented in this codebase
-- Better UX (no redirect)
+- ✅ Better UX (no redirect - stays on page)
-- More code to maintain
+- ✅ Card input embedded in form
+- ✅ See `STRIPE_SETUP_COMPLETE.md` for setup instructions

 ---